git-for-windows/git-for-windows.github.io/FAQ.md

 The Git for Windows builds are not quite that frequent, but there are Snapshot builds listed at https://wingit.blob.core.windows.net/files/index.html

 These often 'fix' (or attempt fixes) recent issues before a new formal release.
 Check their commit notes and links to issues to see if your problem is included.

+## What is the release cadence of Git for Windows?

+Official Git for Windows versions mainly follow Git's release cycle: every 12 weeks or so, a new major Git version is released (see details here: https://tinyurl.com/gitCal).
+Typically, Git for Windows will follow suit within a day.

+Other than that, Git for Windows follows the *newest* Git version's maintenance releases (read: after Git for Windows v2.15.0 was released, no new Git for Windows v2.14.x version would be released).
+Indicators for imminent maintenance releases of Git are:

+- The Git maintainer sometimes talks about this in the preamble of the ["What's cooking in git.git" mails](https://public-inbox.org/git/?q=s%3A%22what%27s+cooking%22+AND+f%3Agitster%40pobox.com).
+- The [`maint` in git.git](https://github.com/git/git/commits/maint) accumulates critical patches.

+Finally, Git for Windows is sometimes released in "out-of-band" versions, when critical fixes specific to Git for Windows necessitate it.
+These out-of-band versions are indicated by appending a `(2)` to the latest release (or `(3)`, `(4)`, etc).
+Examples for such out-of-band versions include: [Git for Windows v2.15.1(2)](https://github.com/git-for-windows/git/releases/tag/v2.15.1.windows.2) and [Git for Windows v2.16.1(4)](https://github.com/git-for-windows/git/releases/tag/v2.16.1.windows.4).

+## What is the relationship between *Git for Windows* and *msysGit*?

+*Git for Windows* used to be developed using the development environment called "msysGit", but roughly coinciding with Git 2.1, msysGit was superseded by a new development environment: the [Git for Windows SDK](https://github.com/git-for-windows/build-extra/releases).
+See [here](https://github.com/git-for-windows/git/wiki/Updating-your-SDK) to get a copy.

 ## Some native console programs don't work when run from Git Bash.
 How to fix it?